nevetto/Stroke_predictions/README.md

 # Observation:
-I had imbalanced dataset andd was solved with Resampling method
+I had imbalanced dataset and was solved with Resampling method

 python 3.7 doesn't work with cors_origin, but python 3.8 works.